USEPA/WNTR/documentation/resilience.rst

                                           of links between a node and all other nodes.

    Valve segmentation                     Valve segmentation groups links and nodes into segments based on the location of isolation valves.
-                                          Valve segmentation returns a segement number for each node and link, along with the number of nodes and links in each segment.
+                                          Valve segmentation returns a segment number for each node and link, along with the number of nodes and links in each segment.
 This information can be plotted on the network and used in subsequent analysis.
    =====================================  ================================================================================================================================================